S8A/s8a.github.io/_posts/2025-03-30-setup-deploy-jekyll-v4-tailwindcss-alpinejs.md

 ## Deploy to GitHub Pages using GitHub Actions

 By default, GitHub Pages takes your main/master branch and builds it using the `github-pages` gem, which is locked to Jekyll v3, as mentioned above, and of course it doesn't install Node.js dependencies.
-Therefore, to deploy your Jekyll v4 + Tailwind CSS setup to GitHub Pages you'll have to configure a custom deployment workflow using GitHub Pages, which is simpler than it sounds.
+Therefore, to deploy your Jekyll v4 + Tailwind CSS setup to GitHub Pages, you'll have to configure a custom deployment workflow using GitHub Pages, which is simpler than it sounds.

-To create that workflow, simply create a YAML file named something like `github-pages.yml` in the `.github/workflows` directory of your project with the following content and make sure to push it to GitHub:
+To create that workflow, simply create a YAML file named something like `github-pages.yml` in the `.github/workflows` directory of your project with the following content, and make sure to push it to GitHub:

 ```yaml
 name: Build and deploy this site to GitHub Pages